Josh Giddey NBA Preview vs. the Nets

 Josh Giddey Insights vs. the Nets

-- The Thunder rank 27th in possessions per game with 103.6.
-His opponents, the Nets, have a middling offensive tempo, ranking 16th with 101.2 possessions per contest.
+- Giddey's opponents, the Nets, have one of the fastest offensive tempos, ranking ninth, averaging 101.2 possessions per game, while his Thunder average 103.6 per game, which ranks 22nd among NBA teams.

+- The Nets are the 19th-best defensive squad in the NBA, giving up 116.1 points per game.

-- On defense, the Nets have allowed 116.1 points per contest, which is 19th-best in the league.
+- The Nets allow 44.7 rebounds per contest, ranking 22nd in the league.

-- On the boards, the Nets are ranked 21st in the league, giving up 44.3 rebounds per game.
+- In terms of assists, the Nets are ranked 15th in the league, giving up 26.3 per game.

-- Conceding 26.2 assists per contest, the Nets are the 13th-ranked squad in the NBA.
+- Conceding 14.2 made 3-pointers per game, the Nets are the 29th-ranked squad in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!